jeffreykanemitsu/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### Tasks ###
 #### Mandatory 0 ####
 0. **Positive anything is better than negative nothing**
- * This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print whether the number stored in the variable number is positive or negative.
+ * This program will assign a random signed number to the variable `number` each time it is executed.
+Complete the source code in order to print whether the number stored in the variable `number` is positive or negative.
  * [Source code](https://github.com/holbertonschool/0x01.py/blob/master/0-positive_or_negative_py)
- * The variable number will store a different value every time you will run this program
+ * The variable `number` will store a different value every time you will run this program
- * You don't have to understand what import, random. randint do.
+ * You don't have to understand what `import`, `random. randint` do.
 Please do not touch this code
  * The output of the program should be:
 	* The number, followed by:
-		* if the number is greater than 0: is positive
+		* if the number is greater than 0: `is positive`
-		* if the number is 0: is zero
+		* if the number is 0: `is zero`
-		* if the number is less than 0: is negative
+		* if the number is less than 0: `is negative`
 	* followed by a new line
 #### Mandatory 1 ####
 1. **The last digit**